-Abundance of Steller sea lions in B.C. has doubled since the species was protected in 1970.
-Populations have also been increasing in neighbouring waters in SE Alaska.
-Combined abundance in this region appears to have attained and exceeded estimates of the peak historic levels thought to have been present in the early 1900s before any large-scale kills.
+Abundance of Steller sea lions in B.C. has tripled and pup production quadrupled since the species was protected in 1970.
+Populations have also been increasing at similar rates in neighbouring waters in SE Alaska.
+Combined abundance in this region appears to have been attained and is now about double the estimates of peak historic levels thought to have been present in the early 1900s before any large-scale kills.
 Given the recent recovery of populations, one might expect natural regulatory mechanisms to begin to play a greater role in local waters.